 Continuum of Care: Burbank is a part of the Los Angeles Homeless Services Authority (LAHSA), the lead agency in the Los Angeles City/County Continuum of Care (LA CoC).
 In recent years, Burbank expanded its' relationship with LAHSA to support regional efforts of ending homelessness for individuals, families, and veterans.
-In January 2020, Burbank participated in the annual Greater Los Angeles Point-In Time Count (PIC) for the LA CoC.
-The PIC data is pending and it's expected to be released by the Los Angeles Homeless Services Authority in July 2020.
-Based on the data collected, from 2019, the City's total homeless population is 282, an increase of 43% from 2018 (200).
-Utilizing LAHSA's factors, the 282 sheltered and unsheltered homeless counted translates to an estimated 492 persons experiencing homelessness in Burbank over an entire year as described in Table 10.
+In January 20201, Burbank participated in the annual Greater Los Angeles Point-In Time Count (PIC) for the LA CoC.
+Based on the data collected, from 2020, the City's total homeless population is 291, an increase of 3% from 2019 (282).